 Review How to Qualify for a Mortgage With Student Loans

-The timing of the default is also important because you may be required to wait before you apply for certain types of mortgage programs.
+The timing of the default is also important because you may be required to wait before you apply for certain mortgage programs.
 Additionally, a loan default of any type can also negatively affect your credit score which may make it more challenging to qualify for a mortgage or you may be required to pay a higher interest rate.
 The more recent the default, the more likely it is to hurt your score and the more significant the potential impact.

-If you are in the system, it may be impossible for you to qualify for another government-backed loan or you may need to satisfy a waiting period before you can apply for the program.
-Lenders usually only check the CAIVRS database when you apply for a government-backed mortgage program such as an FHA, VA or USDA loan.
+If you are in CAIVRS it may be impossible for you to qualify for another government-backed loan or you may need to satisfy a waiting period before you can apply for the program.
+In some cases you may be required to address the default or set up a payment plan, depending on the status of the student loan.

 We should emphasize that lenders usually only check the CAIVRS database when you apply for a government-backed mortgage program such as an FHA, VA or USDA loan.
 So if you apply for a conventional loan, appearing in CAIVRS should not directly affect your ability to get approved for a mortgage, as long as you satisfy the lender's minimum credit score guideline.
 You may still be required to provide a letter of explanation but the student loan default may not be a disqualifying factor.

 Additionally, if your default occurred several years ago, the required waiting period may have already passed and you may be able to qualify for government-backed mortgage programs.
 In this case, it is helpful if you paid off or settled the default, although this may not be necessary, depending on when the default occurred.